ExpediaDotCom/haystack-agent/README.md

 a.
 Region - aws region for e.g. us-west-2
 b.
 StreamName - name of kinesis stream where spans will be published
 c.
 OutstandingRecordsLimit - maximum pending records that are still not published to kinesis.
 If agent receives more dispatch requests, then it sends back 'RATE_LIMIT_ERROR' in grpc response.
 d.
-AWS_ACCESS_KEY
+AwsAccessKey
-   AWS_SECRET_KEY - Optional, use them if you want to connect using static aws access and secret keys
+   AwsSecretKey - Optional, use them if you want to connect using static aws access and secret keys
 e.
 StsRoleArn - Optional, use it if you want to provide crendetials by assuming a role

 You can also provide AWS_ACCESS_KEY and AWS_SECRET_KEY as java system property or environment variable or use the IAM role for connecting to Kinesis - DefaultCredentialProvider.